GoogleCloudPlatform/spanner-migration-tool/README.md

 HarbourBridge needs to read the pg_dump output twice, once to build a schema and once for data ingestion.
 When pg_dump output is directly piped to HarbourBridge, `stdin` is not seekable, and so we write the output to a temporary file.
-That temporary file is created via go's ioutil.TempFile.
+That temporary file is created via Go's ioutil.TempFile.
 On many systems, this creates a file in `/tmp`, which is sometimes configured with minimal space.
 A simple workaround is to separately run pg_dump and write its output to a file in a directory with sufficient space.
 For example, if the current working